 Anime is SO popular that there are AT LEAST over 100 million fans worldwide.
-Proven by statistical tools and the absurd amounts of traffic some websites get (like Kiss Anime).
+Proven by statistical tools and the absurd amounts of traffic some

 On the surface anime doesn’t look as popular as western Hollywood films and TV shows.
 Because that’s the “norm” when it comes to standard television and entertainment.

 It’s also the reason most people look at you like some kinda criminal who’s committed the most sickening crime possible.